-Competing online for mortgage origination in 2018 is fierce.
+Competing online for mortgage origination in 2020 is fierce.
 The Google CPC (cost per click) of the word "mortgage" comes in just shy of $40.00, making it extremely expensive to rise to the top of search rankings.
 Since this is the primary advertising source for large lending and banking institutions, they can afford to drive up the price.
 However, this doesn’t mean smaller lenders are out of the game on this one.
-Google’s algorithm is catered to support local search, and local search results traditionally yield a greater number of smaller institutions in the results.
+Google’s algorithm is catered to support local search, and local search results traditionally has more smaller institutions.

-Continue on to read our 5 winning strategies to win in this space, for large and small institutions.
+Continue on to read our 5 winning strategies to win in this space, for both types of institutions -large and small.

 Content will always reign king on the web.
 Having content across all social platforms channeling them into different product offerings is especially important.
 In addition, Blog content has always served as a tremendous benefit with SEO (search engine optimization); within the mortgage space, this is no different.
 The mortgage process is very complex and many consumers look to the internet for education.
 Your blog content can be aimed at first time home buyers, those who wish to refinance or a more experienced home buyer.
 This is the beauty of blog content.
 Your posts can be segmented to target these different groups of potential borrowers and at the same time build your online presence.

 In addition to content, you can utilize your blog as a lead generation tool while helping your target audience.
 Home buyers are always in the need of tools to help them understand their purchase in detail, you can embed some of these tools within your blog and website.